percona/everest-doc/docs/install/installEverest.md

             kubectl patch svc/everest -n everest-system -p '{"spec": {"type": "NodePort"}}
             ```

-        2. Assign the external port to the Percona Everest service, which is `32349` in this case.
+        2. Assign the external port to the Everest service, which is `32349` in this case.

             ```sh
             kubectl get svc/everest -n everest-system